AbidAlWassie/JavaScript-Permanent-Theme-Toggle/README.md

 # JavaScript-testing

-## Permanent Theme Toggle on localStorage directory
+### The Files are located on localStorage directory